 - Leverage newly available tools to simulate the effects of rising sea levels and higher wind speeds, with more robust stress testing of the built environment.

-- Incorporate long-term thinking into urban planning to ensure that the policies and public works projects of today account for the impacts of tomorrow.
+- Incorporate long-term thinking into urban resilience planning to ensure that the policies and public works projects of today account for the impacts of tomorrow.

 Beyond Building Codes